Karlovy Vary

 Karlovy Vary ([ˈkarlovɪ ˈvarɪ]; Karlsbad, formerly also spelled Carlsbad in English) is a spa city in the Karlovy Vary Region of the Czech Republic.
-It has about 46,000 inhabitants.
-It lies on the confluence of the rivers Ohře and Teplá.
-It is named after Charles IV, Holy Roman Emperor and the King of Bohemia, who founded the city.
+It has about 49,000 inhabitants.
+It is located at the confluence of the Ohře and Teplá rivers.

+Karlovy Vary is named after Charles IV, Holy Roman Emperor and the King of Bohemia, who founded the city in the 14th century.
+The site of numerous hot springs, the city grew into a spa resort in the 19th century and was a popular destination for the European aristocracy and other luminaries.
+Karlovy Vary's rapid growth was brought to an end by the outbreak of World War I. After the Velvet Revolution in 1989, Karlovy Vary once again became a major tourist destination.

-Karlovy Vary is the site of numerous hot springs (13 main springs, about 300 smaller springs, and the warm-water Teplá River), and is the most visited spa town in the Czech Republic.
-The historic city centre with the spa cultural landscape is well preserved and is protected by law as an urban monument reservation.
-It is the largest spa complex in Europe.
+Karlovy Vary is the most visited spa town in the Czech Republic.
 In 2021, the city became part of the transnational UNESCO World Heritage Site under the name "Great Spa Towns of Europe" because of its spas and architecture from the 18th through 20th centuries.
+The historic city centre with the spa cultural landscape is well preserved and is protected as an urban monument reservation.

-Administrative parts
+Administrative division

-Karlovy Vary is made up of 15 city parts and villages: